 - 2.18.1 The provisions in this part of the Bylaw are in addition to any rules in the district plan dealing with trading in public places.
-In the event of conflict or ambiguity between a provision in this Bylaw and a rule in the district plan, the district plan rule will prevail. - 2.18.2 In this clause in a public place without an approval from the Council.

-"mobile shop" means any vehicle from which goods or services can be purchased, hired or ordered.

-- 2.18.3 A person must not: - (a) carry on any business trade or profession; - (b) sell, or offer for sale or hire, any goods or services; - (c) sing or play any musical instrument; - (d) use or operate any broadcasting system or loud speaker; - (e) accept or solicit donations or gifts; - (f) undertake a street appeal or charity fundraiser;
+In the event of conflict or ambiguity between a provision in this Bylaw and a rule in the district plan, the district plan rule will prevail. - 2.18.2 In this clause "mobile shop" means any vehicle from which goods or services can be purchased, hired or ordered. - 2.18.3 A person must not: - (a) carry on any business trade or profession; - (b) sell, or offer for sale or hire, any goods or services; - (c) sing or play any musical instrument; - (d) use or operate any broadcasting system or loud speaker; - (e) accept or solicit donations or gifts; - (f) undertake a street appeal or charity fundraiser;